brevdev/brev_docs/docs/full.md

 # Brev

-Brev is a development environment that allows you to rapidly build and scale APIs.
+Brev lets you build a production server in seconds without worrying about frameworks, hosting, deploying, or scaling.
 Brev aims to optimize for developer time without the tradeoff of vendor lockin.

 #### Getting Started